ValueForge/FundItETC/README.md

 - Added `withdrawFunds` function to allow the campaign owner to withdraw funds from the contract.
 - Added `CampaignCreated`, `DonationMade`, `CampaignEnded`, and `Withdrawn` events to track state changes.
 - Set the initial maximum number of days a campaign may run at 180 days.
+- Changed all relevant imported contracts to `Upgradeable` versions using the transparent upgrade method.